Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ## Change the order of entries

-Modify the position of one or more entries to organize them from the most specific to the most general.
+Modify the position of one or more entries to organize them from specific to general and cover all possible tax scenarios.

 > [Info] The correct order of the decision-making criteria is crucial, as the system goes through the criteria in the order they are listed.